soc/soc.me/_languages/equality-and-identity-part4.md

 #### Status Quo

-So why is `Eq` not doing its job, or rather what is its job description in the first place?
+Why is `Eq` not doing its job, or rather – what is its job description in the first place?
-Reading [`Data.Eq`](http://hackage.haskell.org/package/base-4.12.0.0/docs/Data-Eq.html) it turns out, it's not much:
+According to [`Data.Eq`](https://hackage.haskell.org/package/base-4.16.1.0/docs/Data-Eq.html), not much:

-> It is expected to have the following properties: [...]
+> The Haskell Report defines no laws for Eq.
+However, instances are encouraged to follow these properties: [...]

-So why is `Eq` so incredibly low-assurance compared to many other typeclasses that state their laws?
+Why does `Eq` provide no laws, compared to many other typeclasses that state them strongly and explicitly?

-The reason becomes obvious if you scroll down the page – if the "expected properties" were upgraded to "laws", you would have law-breaking typeclass instances in one of the most central module of Haskell.
+The reason becomes obvious if one scrolls though the list of typeclass instances.
+If the "encouraged properties" were upgraded to "laws", Haskell would have law-breaking typeclass instances in one of its most central modules.

-What Haskell does with `Eq` is claiming that there is one definition of equality per type.
-I consider this to be false – case in point: floating point numbers.
+The fault of Haskell's `Eq` is that it lives in a world in which there is only a single definition of equality per type, which is incorrect in general.
+Case in point: floating point numbers, which have multiple definitions (see IEE754 §5.10 and §5.11).

-There can be multiple useful definitions of equality per type, and depending on the use-case having only one available is not sufficient.
-Using newtypes to swap one implementation of `==` for another one is not sufficient in the same regard.
-Even simple functions like list's `elem` require both equality and identity.
+There can be multiple useful definitions of equality per type, and – depending on the use-case – having only one to pick is not sufficient.
+Even simple functions like list's `elem` might require both equality and identity operations to work correctly, which means the frequently suggested newtype hack to swap one implementation of `Eq` for another one is insufficient.

 #### Available Options